International Students Health Services

 International Health Insurance

-At Cape Breton University, all international students are required to have international student health insurance coverage through Guard.me, the number one international health insurer in the world.
-This coverage provides comprehensive medical, dental and vision coverage and comes in two tiers.
+At Cape Breton University, it is mandatory for all international students to have health insurance coverage through CBU’s guard.me international health insurance plan. guard.me is the number one international health insurer in the world with coverage that provides comprehensive medical, dental and vision coverage.
+Coverage is provided in two plans.

-Tier 1 is mandatory for students without a Nova Scotia Government health insurance (MSI) card and Tier 2 is for students who have MSI coverage (valid until August 31).
+Tier A Plan is mandatory for students without a Nova Scotia Government health insurance (MSI) card and Tier B Plan is for students who have MSI coverage (valid until August 31).
 The policy year runs from September 1 to August 31, however, if you are starting university at a different time of the year, the cost of your plan will be pro-rated (while in Canada).
 Please watch your CBU student email closely for important enrolment information.

 Please note: Students on a spring semester plan are not eligible for dental coverage.